-The fairly rapid adoption of DT maize in Malawi indicates that maize farmers' adjustment costs are fairly low, as the technology is highly divisible (Quiggin and Horowitz 2003).
-Some learning may enhance the potential of DT maize varieties, as the level of technical efficiency is found to be low in smallholder maize production in Malawi after controlling for drought and land quality (Holden and O'Donnell 2015).
-The findings have an important implication for the identification of the productivity impacts of DT maize versus other maize varieties from farm survey data.
+The findings have an important implication for the identification of the productivity impacts of DT maize, as opposed to other maize varieties, from farm survey data.
 Impact studies that use survey data and do not control for the effects of risk preferences and subjective probability weighting on adoption and intensity of adoption of the maize varieties as well as fertilizer use will get biased estimates of these impacts.